ClixsyDev/starter-theme/README.md

 ### JavaScript

 Write javascript into `_assets/src/js/script.js` and everything will get compiled into `_assets/public/js/script.js`. jQuery has been disabled and a modern javascript compilation has been set for use of NPM packages and JS modules with vanilla javascript.

+### Images

+Images are optimized and moved from `_assets/src/images` to `_assets/public/images`